jgraham0325/land-register-api-docs/docs/api-documentation/V1.9/index.md

 #### Work API
 {: .govuk-heading-s}

-The street manager work API allows promoters and highway authority users to carry out a number of key workflows relevant to their organization and role.
+The Street Manager Work API allows promoters and highway authority users to carry out a number of key workflows relevant to their organization and role.
 We will cover each in detail but at a high level they are: